17 Amazing Things to do in Madeira

 One of the best things to do in Madeira is to visit one of the top beaches on the island; Seixal Beach.

 Madeira isn’t known for its pristine white-sand beaches; most of them are pebbly.
-Seixal, however, is truly unique, set in a gorgeous location and an absolute must-see in Madeira!
+Seixal, however, is truly unique, set in a gorgeous location and is one of the absolute must-see places in Madeira!

-A stretch of soft black sand with an awesome mountain backdrop.
-Can you swim in the sea with a better view anywhere?!
+A stretch of soft black sand with an awesome mountainous backdrop with steep sloping cliffs plunging into the ocean.
+Can you swim anywhere else in the world so incredible?!

 The verdant cliffs tower above the ocean, the highway wraps its way around the coast and, if you look close enough, you’ll see waterfalls flowing through the ridges of the cliffs.